• Skip to main content

 by Candace Sampson

 Why is Mrs. Roper so popular right now?
 That’s the question I found myself asking after stumbling across a tweet about a Mrs. Roper-themed pub crawl in Hillcrest, San Diego, with caftan-clad devotees of this sitcom legend sashaying through the streets like they owned every inch of them.
-There’s been a Mrs. Roper comeback bubbling away for a while, but in the last couple of years it’s gone full tilt.
-Once the sarcastically fashionable landlady of Three’s Company, she is now the unexpected icon of modern womanhood, and honestly, it makes perfect sense.
+The Mrs. Roper comeback has been bubbling away for a while, but in the last couple of years it’s gone full tilt.
+Once the sarcastically fashionable landlady of Three’s Company, she is now the unexpected icon of modern womanhood.
+If you’ve been watching the Mrs. Roper comeback from the sidelines wondering what you’re missing, wonder no more.
+It makes perfect sense.

 mrs. roper party